Our Team

 Ronald K. Hobson

-PACE Program Manager
+PACE Program Director

-Ronald Hobson serves as the DC PACE Program Manager at DC Green Bank.
+Ronald Hobson serves as the DC PACE Program Director at DC Green Bank.
 Ronald is a highly skilled, veteran financial services provider and leader in the Washington DC market who has earned the solid reputation of providing access to capital and financial advisory assistance to some of the most successful and highly regarded government contractors, professional services firms and nonprofit organizations.
 Ronald has worked at a number of regional banks in the DC markets, most recently with Customers Bank where he worked as a Senior Vice President.
 Mr. Hobson also served as the Associate Deputy Administrator for Government Contracting and Minority Enterprise Development at the Small Business Administration where he oversaw the nation’s $27 billion 8(a) program.

 Ronald graduated with cum laude honors from Howard University with a Bachelor of Business Administration degree in Finance and is a Betta Gamma Sigma inductee (an academic honor society for top business students).
 He is also a distinguished veteran, having served in the US Army, Office of Assistant Chief of Staff for Intelligence at the Pentagon.
 He is the proud father of three whose children have also excelled in material science engineering/physics, medical school, and mathematics.